Dojo Etiquette and Protocol

 RANKING

 Ranks are valid only as indications of one's current skill level, maintained through active training.
-If you are no longer training, you are not considered to hold any rank in Shorinji Ryu.
-Your sensei may reduce or advance your rank as he or she sees fit.
-Promotion or reduction of rank is a teaching tool, providing an objective evaluation of your progress in karatedo.
+Promotion or reduction of rank is a teaching tool.

-Preoccupation with rank shows a lack of understanding.
+Preoccupation with rank is understandable but misplaced.
 Anyone can buy and wear a belt.
-Belts are meaningful only as signs of demonstrated growth.
+What matters are knowledge, experience, and character as demonstrated by conduct.

 When returning to the dojo after a lengthy absence, or when visiting the dojo of another system, always wear a white belt.
-It is customary to wear a white belt while recovering from sickness or injuries, to signal your partners and teachers that you are temporarily weakened.
+It is customary to wear a white belt while recovering from sickness or injuries, to signal your partners and teachers that you are recuperating.

 KYU (CLASS)